 This also applies to many other weapons and skills in the game.
-A recent update also allowed many other things to be used as weapons, so it's possible to kill people with gas cans, toolboxes, pool cues, pumpkins, Christmas Trees and even tinsel, as well as many other things.
+An update also allowed many other things to be used as weapons, so it's possible to kill people with gas cans, toolboxes, pool cues, pumpkins, Christmas Trees and even tinsel, as well as many other things.
 There are now entire groups built around kills with unusual weapons

 Through clever use of URL manipulation, it's possible to use the zombie skills Bite and Headbutt as a living survivor.
 This can lead to hilarity as human suvivors are seen biting zombies/people to death.